 Iron and ironing board

 Sewing pattern - I like to use something simple and basic with a relaxed fit.
-The Botany Tunic is a good start .
-I usually just follow the top part of a pattern and attach a gathered up rectangle as the skirt.
+The Page Dress is a good start .
+I usually just follow the top half of a pattern and attach a gathered up rectangle as the skirt.

 Pattern making paper/ butchers paper - you can get away without using this, but I find it helpful for step 3.